N-eeraj/random/src/RandomString/README.md

 # RandomString

-The `RandomString` class provides five static methods to generate random strings based on the provided arguments.
+The `RandomString` class provides six static methods to generate random strings based on the provided arguments.
 You can use these methods to generate random lower, upper or both case letters & alphanumerics.

 ### Usage
 ```ts